rylenko/limbo/README.md

 # Todo for the future

 - pkg/chess: Rewrite arch: separate packages, make more interfaces.
 Make more private functions.
 Do not forget to rename error messages.
+- pkg/chess: Make less validations in the private code, add more validations only for public code.
 - pkg/chess: Use SRP, for example, for FEN parsing.
 - pkg/chess: Add the ability to use engine without models and models with custom engine.
 - pkg/chess: Cache moves generation in engine and other long operations?